tazmanyak/northshield/README.md

 NOTE: Do not enable AOS features if you plan that T2A/LBR clients will be used by clients of your server.

-## Things to pay attein in scripts
+## Things to pay attention in scripts

 - RETURN values
   Make sure you include an "eval" in your return, wherever you're not returning a plain number,